 Q - Is there a post-refresh report?

-A - There is no report of the list of items that have been successfully linked or not.
-You simply get a summary email to let you know the number that were linked or not linked.
-The following day you can use the All List Items report filtered to show books and articles not in the library catalogue to see what is outstanding.
+A - There is no report of the list of items that have been successfully linked or not, you simply get a summary email to let you know the number that were linked or not linked.
+Once the job is complete you can use the All List Items report filtered to show books and chapters not in the library catalogue to see what is outstanding.

 Q - Will the metadata refresh update chapters?

 A - The metadata refresh looks for any resource with an ISBN which does not have a Library Catalogue Number (LCN).
 This will also update chapters if they have been bookmarked correctly i.e. a chapter with an "is part of Book".
 The "is part of Book" will be updated, but the chapter information will be retained.

 Q - As it's an ISBN search, it will in some cases find multiple results - how will Aspire handle that?
 If this search is by Z39.50, does it just pick the first result returned